Symmetry Breaking and Link Homologies I: Introduction

 \section{Introduction}

 The main result of this article is the construction of a filtered $\SU(r)$-equivariant stable homotopy type $\sBC(L)$ for links $L$ that can be described as the closure of $r$-stranded braids, namely, elements of the braid group $\Br(r)$.
-We call this spectrum the spectrum of {\em strict broken symmetries} because it is built from the stack of principal $\SU(r)$-connections on a circle with prescribed reductions of the structure group to the maximal torus at various points on the circle.
+We call this spectrum the spectrum of {\em strict broken symmetries} because it is built from the stack of principal $\SU(r)$-connections on a circle endowed with reductions of the structure group to the maximal torus at various points on the circle, and prescribed holonomy subgroups along the interpolating arcs.
+We will elaborate on this point presently.
 Even though we have invoked the category of equivariant spectra, for links $L$ that can be expressed as the closure of a positive braid, our spectrum $\sBC(L)$ can be described entirely by the geometry of an underlying $\SU(r)$-equivariant {\em space} of strict broken symmetries.

 For the convenience of non-experts, all the results in the introduction will be formulated for links given by the closure of a positive braid, with the general result for arbitrary braids described in later sections.
 We also point out that several results in this article will be shown to hold for arbitrary compact connected Lie groups $G$.
-We have chosen to highlight the case $G = \SU(r)$ in the introduction for the purposes of exposition.
+We have chosen to highlight the case $G = \SU(r)$ in the introduction because of the natural interpretation of our results in terms of link homology.
+Broadly speaking, the interpretation of our homotopy type in terms of Khovanov-Rozansky homology as constructed in \cite{J2} can be described as follows.
+Details can be found in \cite{Ki2}.

+Given a link $L$ that is expressed by the closure of a braid diagram, Khovanov-Rozansky homology of $L$ is traditionally described by first constructing a triply-graded complex $\mathscr{C}(L)$ with three commuting differentials $d_+, d_{-}, d_v$.
+The two differentials $d_+$ and $d_-$ are known as the ``Matrix Factorization" differentials, and the remaining differential $d_v$ is known as the ``cubical" or "resolution of crossings" differential.
+With the above setup, the Khovanov-Rozansky triply graded homology of the link $L$ is defined as the successive homology $\Ho(\Ho(\mathscr{C}(L), d_+), d_v)$.
+Similarly, the Khovanov-Rozansky $sl(n)$-link homology of $L$ is defined as the successive homology $\Ho(\Ho(\mathscr{C}(L), d_++d_{-}), d_v)$, where the definition of the differential $d_-$ depends on $n$.

+Ignoring gradings for now, we may recover the above algebraic framework using our homotopy type $\sBC(L)$ as follows.
+The filtration on $\sBC(L)$ gives rise to an associated graded equivariant homotopy type $\Gr(\sBC(L))$ (see section \ref{Filteredalgebra}).
+In \cite{Ki2} we prove that the equivariant singular cohomology of $\Gr(\sBC(L))$ is isomorphic to $\Ho(\mathscr{C}(L), d_+)$.
+Furthermore, by virtue of being an associated graded object, $\Gr(\sBC(L))$ admits a differential $\partial$ in the homotopy category.
+The induced differential $\partial^\ast$ on $\Ho^\ast_{\SU(r)}(\Gr(\sBC(L))$ can be identified with $d_v$.
+Hence we recover the Khovanov-Rozansky triply graded link homology of $L$ entirely in terms of the equivariant singular cohomology of the filtered object $\sBC(L)$.